Marta44/to-press2019/README.md

 #### Visitors of this website are looking for:
 - A bespoke, original and unique gift.
 - An artistic collaboration.
-- A personalized object and product.
+- A personalized art piece and product.

 #### The *Target Audience* of the business is:
 - An English or Italian speaker.